nimelica/inventory-tracking-web-application/README.md

 * Delete

 ## Additional Operations
-* When deleting, allow deletion comments and undeletion
+* When deleting, allow adding deletion comments and undeletion them

 ## Project Structure
 * We used two SQLite databases in this project: **products.db** & **comments.db**